Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 DHT sensors provide a primary temperature output and an additional output providing humidity.
 To access the humidity output of a DHT sensor you must first configure the primary sensor of type "dht21" or "dht22".
 Then you can configure "dht-humidity" to be attached to the DHT sensor's secondary output, by specifying port P"Snnn.1" where nnn is the sensor number of the primary sensor.

 Similarly, BME280 sensors provide a primary temperature output and two additional outputs providing pressure and humidity.
 To access the additional output of a BME280 sensor you must first configure the primary sensor of type "bme280".
-Then you can configure sensor "bme-pressure" to be attached to the BME280 sensor's secondary output, by specifying port P"Snnn.1" where nnn is the sensor number of the primary sensor; and you can configure sensor "bme-humidity" to be attached to the BME280 sensor's secondary output by specifying port P"Snnn.2".
+Then you can configure sensor "bme-pressure" to be attached to the BME280 sensor's secondary output, by specifying port ```P"Snnn.1"``` where nnn is the sensor number of the primary sensor; and you can configure sensor "bme-humidity" to be attached to the BME280 sensor's secondary output by specifying port ```P"Snnn.2"```.
+If the sensor is connected to a CAN-connected expansion board then you must also prefix the port name with the CAN address of that board, e.g. ```P"10.S20.1"```.

 ### Examples
 <br>